oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-markdown-develop-content/4-labs-markdown-develop-content.md

 ## Introduction

-Using VSCode or another editor of your choice, the Markdown files need to be edited based on your workshop content.
-As you learned in the previous lab, there are templates that are provided to get you started.
+To optimize your workflow while developing workshop content, we highly recommend utilizing VSCode as your preferred editor.
+Leveraging the power of VSCode you can use the optional tasks below and efficiently edit the Markdown files according to your specific needs.
+As demonstrated in the previous lab, Task 1 has templates that will provide a solid foundation for you to get started with editing process.
+By incorporating these recommendations from Task 2 to 15 (optional tasks), you can streamline your content development and enhance productivity.

-> **Note:** Oracle recommends using **Visual Studio Code (VSCode)**.
-If you are currently using **Atom** - it is being retired, and you should move to use VSCode.
+> **Note:** For a comprehensive workshop development experience, we recommended to utilize the sample workshop folder provided in Task 1, while tasks 2 to 15 are optional.

 <!-- **Helpful tips from your LiveLabs Team**
 [Video walking through markdown editing](youtube:rOj5APIU-XU) -->

 ### Objectives

-* Create workshop and lab content.
+* Create workshop and lab content
 * Link to absolute path images
 * Use conditional formatting
 * Add videos and scale images